Luisetex/Luisetex/README.md

 ### Hello! 👋

 I'm Luis (he/him), pleased to meet you!
-My academic background is in Electrical Engineering and Computer Science (MSc) and I've been working as a Data Scientist and Developer for the past five years.
+My academic background is in Electrical Engineering and Computer Science (MSc) and I've been working as a Data Scientist and MLOps Engineer for the past five years.

 You can reach me at `luisalfonsotalegon at gmail dot com`